-2. Where the dispute cannot be resolved as provided for under paragraph 1 within 6 months from the date of a written request for consultations and negotiations, the disputing investor (hereinafter referred to as the "claimant") may submit to arbitration:
+2. Where the dispute cannot be resolved as provided for under paragraph 1 within 6 months from the date of a written request for consultations and negotiations, then, unless the disputing parties agree otherwise, the disputing investor may submit the dispute to arbitration:

-- (a) a claim, on its own behalf, that the respondent has breached an obligation under this Agreement and the investor has incurred loss or damage by reason of, or arising out of, that breach. - (b) a claim, on behalf of an enterprise of the respondent that is a juridical person that the disputing investor owns or controls, either directly or indirectly, that the respondent has breached an obligation under this Agreement and the enterprise has incurred loss or damage by reason of, or arising out of, that breach. - 3.
-A disputing investor may submit the claim to arbitration: - (a) under the ICSID Convention and the ICSID Arbitration Rules, provided that both the disputing Party (hereinafter referred to as the "respondent") and the Party of the claimant are parties to the ICSID Convention; - (b) under the ICSID Additional Facility Rules, provided that either the respondent or the Party of the claimant is a party to the ICSID Convention; - (c) under the UNCITRAL Arbitration Rules; or - (d) to any other arbitral institutions or under any other arbitration rules, if the disputing parties so agree.
+- (a) under the ICSID Convention and the ICSID Arbitration Rules, provided that both the respondent Party and the Party of the disputing investor are parties to the ICSID Convention; - (b) under the ICSID Additional Facility Rules, provided that either the respondent Party or the Party of the disputing investor is a party to the ICSID Convention; - (c) under the UNCITRAL Arbitration Rules; or - (d) to any other arbitral institutions or under any other arbitration rules, if the disputing parties so agree.